Undivided Resources

 Create your very own sensory-friendly summer!

+Worried about overstimulation this summer?
 While most kids can't wait to dive into the sandy beach days, fun family parties, and the dazzling Fourth of July fireworks, our kiddos might find the sights, sounds, and feels of summer a bit overwhelming.
 Summer can be a real challenge for kids and parents alike, but guess what?
 A little preparation and planning can help kids with sensory issues get the most out of summertime.
-Occupational Therapist Katie Krcal has these tips for families:
+Occupational Therapist Kelli Smith and Occupational Therapist Katie Krcal have these tips for families:

 Tips for summer parties